Category: sport

 Still enthused, though, I persuaded my mate Jean Roux to join me in hitch-hiking to the race.
 We were going to do the Duzi!
 All except the part where you used a boat.

 We got to Pietermaritzburg, and early the next morning to the start in Alexander Park.
-Milling around among the competitors and their helpers, we watched the start and as the last boats paddled off downstream Alxendra Park started emptying, everyone seemed in a big hurry to leave.
+Milling around among the competitors and their helpers, we watched the start and as the last boats paddled off downstream Alexandra Park started emptying, everyone seemed in a big hurry to leave.
 We asked Wassup? and someone said, We’re Following Our Paddler! so we bummed a lift with some paddler’s seconds to the overnight stop at Dusi Bridge.
 We slept under the stars and cadged supper from all those friendly people.
 They let us continue with them the next day to the second overnight stop at Dip Tank and on the third and last day to the sea, the estuary at Blue Lagoon, following the race along the way.
+In Durbs we slept on the beach, but were herded off it by the cops, so we slept on the stoep at the Point Road police station – and that’s another story!
+And then I spose we hitched back to Harrismith – I can’t remember – must ask Jean.

-I continued the search for my missing Limfy after we got back from watching the Dusi and eventually found a bottle floating in the Kakspruit, a little tributary that flows down from Platberg and enters the river downstream of the weir.
-It had a string attached to it.
+Back in the City of Sin and Laughter I continued the search for my missing Limfy, and eventually found a bottle floating in the Kakspruit, a little tributary that flows down from Platberg and enters the river downstream of the weir.
+I was born on the left bank of this Kakspruit about 5km upstream of here.
+The bottle had a string attached to it.
 I pulled that up and slowly raised the boat – now painted black and blue, but clearly identifiable as I had completely rebuilt it after breaking it in half in a rapid in the valley between Swinburne and Harrismith.
 Come to remember, that’s why Charles gave it to me!
 I knew every inch of that boat: the kink in the repaired hull, the repaired cockpit, the wooden gunwales, brass screws, shaped wooden cross members, long wooden stringer, shaped wooden uprights from the cross members vertically up to the stringer, the white nylon deck, genkem glue to stick the deck onto the hull before screwing on the gunwales, the brass carrying handles, aluminium rudder and mechanism, steel cables, the lot.
 In great detail.

 Except!
 I recently (2020) cleared out my garage under lockdown and discovered this: My notes preparing for the Duzi!
 I was less disorganised than I remember.
-I may not have DONE, but at least I did do a bit of planning!
-Check “Phone Mr Pearce” and “Buy canoe?” – uh, maybe not so very well organised!
+I may not have DONE much, but at least I did do a bit of planning!
+Check: “Phone Mr Pearce” (Duzi boss) – not done; and “Buy canoe?” – not done; uh, OK, maybe not so very well organised!

 Graeme Pope-Ellis won his first Duzi that year.